splunk-soar-connectors/msgraphforsharepoint/README.md

 ### Supported Actions
 [test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity using supplied configuration
+[copy item](#action-copy-item) - Asynchronously creates a copy of an driveItem (including any children), under a new parent item or with a new name
+[create folder](#action-create-folder) - Create a new folder or DriveItem in a Drive with a specified parent item or path
+[list drive children](#action-list-drive-children) - Return a collection of DriveItems in the children relationship of a DriveItem
 [list sites](#action-list-sites) - Fetch the details of the SharePoint sites
 [list lists](#action-list-lists) - Fetch the available lists under a SharePoint site
 [get list](#action-get-list) - Retrieves a list from a SharePoint Site